joyrider3774/PinballX_Launcher_app/README.md

 # PinballX Launcher app
 A PinballX Launcher app to specify parameters for the launched application.
-Defaults to pinball FX3 classic / multiplayer hotseat selection to be controlled by your pinball cabinet contols
+Defaults to pinball FX3 classic / multiplayer hotseat selection to be controlled by your pinball cabinet controls

 ![PinballX Launcher app](/images/launcher.png)